Wurielle/generate-modules-webpack-plugin/README.md

 # Generate Modules Webpack Plugin
-Generate new CommonJS, AMD, UMD or SystemJS modules live using Babel.
+Generate CommonJS, AMD, UMD or SystemJS modules live using Webpack.

 ## What it do and why???
-In my case I needed to share tokens between my project (TypeScript + ES modules import/export) with a configuration file (`tailwind.config.js` which is a CommonJS modules).
+In my case I needed to share tokens between my project (TypeScript + ES modules import/export) with a configuration file (`tailwind.config.js` which is a CommonJS module).

-Mixing imports and exports between ES modules and CommonJS modules or enabling `{ "type": "module" }` in your `package.json` can throw some errors that can't be resolved entirely by you.
+Mixing imports and exports between ES modules and CommonJS modules or enabling `{ "type": "module" }` in your `package.json` can throw some errors that can't be resolved entirely by you sometimes.

-This plugin aims to generate other types of modules for specified files that you can import depending on your needs.
+This plugin aims to generate other types of modules for specified files that you can import differently depending on your needs.

 ## Install
 ```shell